ztren/CycDataProcess/readme.md

-# Recycler Data Tracker and plotter for Griffith Lab
+# Recycler Data Tracker and Plotter for Griffith Lab
 ## Installing (macOS)
 Firstrun: Install MATLAB.
 Change Directory to the folder.
 Execute the following line of code in bash